 These peacocks borrow human mating plumage, anthropomorphically showcasing our adaptations and natural orders as their own.
 They are made of fake fingernails, barrettes, nail polish, false eyelashes, and jewelry to represent the choices involved in biological processes that are unique to humankind.

-Quoted from curator Jennifer Scanlan's essay for the catalog of my show, Flight of the Dodo:
+Quoted from curator Jennifer Scanlan's essay for my show, Flight of the Dodo: